apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - In-Memory: A memory based James server, mainly for testing purposes
  - Distributed James: A scalable James server, storing data in various data stores.
 Cassandra is used for metadata, ElasticSearch for search, RabbitMQ for messaging, and ObjectStorage for blobs.
- - Cassandra-guice: An implementation step toward Distributed James.
-It does not include messaging and ObjectStorage.
+ - Cassandra: An implementation step toward Distributed James.
+It does not include messaging and ObjectStorage and should not be run in a cluster way but is still relevant for good performance.
  - JPA-guice: A JPA and Lucene based implementation of James.
 Only Derby driver is currently supported.
  - JPA-smtp: A minimalistic SMTP server based on JPA storage technology.